 - Go to your library and click the asset you want to replace.

 - Drag and drop a the new file or click Browse and select the new version of the asset on your computer.

 If your file type is different, you will receive an error message.
 Make sure you use the same file type when uploading new versions.

 - Select the following checkboxes if required:

 - Reset ratings: Select this check box if you want to reset the number of likes of the file.
 This is useful if the updated asset contains significant updates.

 - Keep current filename: Select this checkbox if you want to maintain the filename of the asset that will be replaced by an updated version.
 This way you don’t have to bother with naming conventions when creating updated versions of existing assets.

-- To see the file update history, scroll to the bottom of the detail panel.
+- To see the file update history, click the Info tab in the asset detail panel.
 You will see three different dates:

 - Added: The initial date when the file was originally added to the content library

 - Uploaded: The date when the most recent version of the file was uploaded

 - Last Update: The date when the last change was made to the file from within Showpad (for example: permissions, a new version, change of author etc.)